NeuraProtocol/neura-reth/crates/neura-qbft/src/IMPLEMENTATION_PLAN.md

 ## Summary

 The project aims to integrate QBFT consensus into Reth.
 The `neura_qbft_core` crate, encapsulating the core QBFT logic, now successfully compiles without warnings.
 RLP encoding/decoding for all message types has been implemented and unit tested.
-The validation module has been refactored with individual validator components and factories. `ProposalValidatorImpl` has seen significant implementation and testing, and the core logic for `PrepareValidatorImpl` is now in place.
-The next major effort involves writing unit tests for `PrepareValidatorImpl`, then implementing and testing `CommitValidatorImpl` and `RoundChangeMessageValidatorImpl`, and finally the detailed state machine behaviors.
+The validation module has been refactored with individual validator components and factories. `ProposalValidatorImpl` has seen significant implementation and testing.
+The core logic and unit tests for `PrepareValidatorImpl` and `CommitValidatorImpl` are also now complete.
+The next major effort involves implementing and testing `RoundChangeMessageValidatorImpl`, and finally the detailed state machine behaviors.
 Subsequent phases will focus on creating an adapter layer to bridge `neura_qbft_core` with Reth's systems, integrating it into the Reth client, and performing end-to-end testing.